A Conversation on The Lost Scrolls of Ryukyu

 Beyond the Comfort Zone

-A trip to JDKNY Schenectady, New York, for a martial arts seminar in January 2024 pushed me outside my comfort zone.
+A trip to JDK USA Schenectady, New York, for a martial arts seminar in January 2024 pushed me outside my comfort zone.
 It followed a successful seminar and book launch in Dallas the previous year and presented unique challenges, from planning a seminar without much of a lead time, to navigating unfamiliar territory, and reaching out to martial art schools.

 Stepping Outside the Comfort Zone

 While Dallas 2023 resonated deeply, the upcoming seminar in New York felt daunting.
-It was uncharted territory, a stark contrast to the familiar warmth of Dallas.
-Yet, it presented an excellent opportunity to strengthen my working relationship with the host Master Will Just, who had connected with me five years prior, and was my demonstration partner in Dallas.
+It was uncharted territory, a stark contrast to the familiarity of Dallas.
+Yet, it presented an excellent opportunity to strengthen my working relationship with the host Master Will Just, whom had connected with me five years prior, and was my demonstration partner in Dallas.
 He was captivated by our training methodology, particularly its emphasis on extracting practical applications from traditional forms.
 He even harbored the ambitious dream of establishing a branch of Joong Do Kwan (JDK) in New York.

 Colin demonstrates an application on Will Just